Battle of Dujaila: Prelude

 In 1916, there were virtually no paved roads in Mesopotamia between Baghdad and Basra.
 No rail road had been constructed to connect to the cities.
 Beyond the port of Basra, transport options were limited to animal power, along unpaved tracks near the river, or river craft.
 Both required adequate water to operate effectively.
 Although the Tigris was broad, during much of the year it was so shallow that many ships could not navigate it.
 Going out further from the track along the Tigris, there were marshlands which would flood, especially during the Spring thaw.
 This left the river as the primary means of long-distance transport.
 Despite the fact that the river was the primary means of transporting men and supplies in theater, the British had insufficient river craft to adequately meet the Tigris Corps' supply needs.

 Given the strength of the Ottoman defences at the Hanna, the Anglo-Indian forces needed to find a way around them.
-On the left bank of the Tigris, this would mean swinging wide around the Ottoman defenses and marching at least 30 miles through the desert.
+On the left bank of the Tigris, this would mean swinging wide around the Ottoman defenses and marching at least 30 mi through the desert.
 Then, relying on Shatt al-Hayy for their communications, the force would break through the Ottoman lines and link up with the Kut garrison.
 The other option was to continue along Tigris River, but switching to the right bank.
 However, this would mean having to break through the Ottoman defenses at Dujaila.

 Unwilling to leave the Tigris, which provided the British forces with an easy line of communication to Basra, Lieutenant-General Aylmer made the decision to attempt an advance along the right bank.
 Like the left bank, the terrain was mostly featureless and devoid of cover.
 The Ottoman units, with their German advisers, had become adept at camouflaging their positions, making it hard for the British and Indian units to fix them properly.
 What was known was that Ottomans were in the process of constructing a redoubt at Dujaila.
 Since there was no way to cover a move across the river and through the Dujaila position, Aylmer and his staff put together a plan that called for a night assault by the majority of his force while a detachment would remain behind on the left bank as a diversion.